-- 1. History - a.
+- a.
 Patients with acute syphilitic meningitis, which usually occurs in patients with early syphilis, may complain of headache, fever, photophobia, neck stiffness, nausea, vomiting, papilledema, blurred vision, seizures, dizziness, aphasia, focal weakness, trouble speaking, hemiplegia, or cranial nerve palsies (including hearing loss).
 Any neurologic symptom may be consistent with neurosyphilis. - b.
 Ocular syphilis typically presents with blurry vision and other visual changes.
-Uveitis is the most common finding on ophthomologic exam, but any eye structure can be involved.
+Uveitis is the most common finding on ophthalmologic exam, but any eye structure can be involved.
 Ocular syphilis should be treated as neurosyphilis, even if the LP results are normal. - c.
-Patients with general paresis or tabes dorsalis, which are neurologic complications of late syphilis, may present with dementia, pyschosis, gait disturbances, lightning pains, or incontinence. - 2.
-Examination - a.
-Neurologic examination should include an assessment of the following: - 1.
-Pupils (equal, round, reactive to light?) - 2.
-Extraocular movements - 3.
-Smile, lid closing, forehead raise - 4.
-Hearing - 5.
-Gait - b.
-If there are symptoms or signs suggestive of neurosyphilis, the patient should be referred to ZSFG Emergency Department for CSF analysis, evaluation and treatment.
-If the patient has insurance and a primary care provider the patient can follow-up there for the neurosyphilis evaluation.
+Otosyphilis typically presents with tinnitus, vertigo, or sensorineural hearing loss which can be bilateral or unilateral.
+Otosyphilis should be treated as neurosyphilis, even if the LP results are normal. - d.
+Patients with general paresis or tabes dorsalis, which are neurologic complications of late syphilis, may present with dementia, psychosis, gait disturbances, lightning pains, or incontinence.

+- a.
+Neurologic examination should include an assessment of the following:

+- 1. Pupils (equal, round, reactive to light?)

+- 2. Extraocular movements

+- 3. Smile, lid closing, forehead raise

+- 4. Hearing

+- 5. Gait

+- b.
+If there are symptoms or signs suggestive of neurosyphilis, including ocular syphilis or otosyphilis, the patient should be referred to ZSFG Emergency Department for

+evaluation.
+If the patient has commercial insurance and a primary care provider, the patient can follow-up there or at an appropriate emergency department (e.g., UCSF, CPMC, St Francis' or St. Mary's Hospitals, or Kaiser) for the neurosyphilis evaluation.
 It is appropriate to call that provider with the patient's permission to facilitate this follow-up.
 The attending physician should be notified of possible neurosyphilis cases.